 Every local instance of the TRAM group buffers the data items that have been submitted locally or received from another PE for forwarding.
 Because only peers communicate directly in the virtual grid, it suffices to have a single buffer per PE for every peer.
 Given a dimension d within the virtual topology, let s_d denote its size, or the number of distinct values a coordinate for dimension d can take.
-Consequently, each local instance allocates up to $s_d - 1$ buffers per dimension, for a total of $\sum{d=0}^{N-1} (s_d - 1)$ buffers.
+Consequently, each local instance allocates up to s_d-1 buffers per dimension, for a total of $\sum{d=0}^{N-1} (s_d - 1)$ buffers.
 Note that this is normally significantly less than the total number of PEs specified by the virtual topology, which is equal to $\prod{d=0}^{N-1} s_d$.

 Sending with TRAM is done by submitting a data item and a destination identifier, either PE or array index, using a function call to the local instance.
 If the index belongs to a peer, the library places the data item in the buffer for the peer's PE.
 Otherwise, the library calculates the index of the intermediate destination using the previously described algorithm, and places the data item in the buffer for the resulting PE, which by design is always a peer of the local PE.
 Buffers are sent out immediately when they become full.
-When a message is received at an intermediate destination, the data item is determined to have reached its final destination, it is immediately delivered.
+When a message is received at an intermediate destination, the data items comprising it are distributed into the appropriate buffers for subsequent sending.
+In the process, if a data item is determined to have reached its final destination, it is immediately delivered.